Thoughts on accomplishing exactly what you want.

 I’m beginning to be one of those “old” people who tell you the same stories over and over again.
 But in my defense, I keep figuring out new ways to apply the old stories.

-Several years ago I moved in to a new condo in Florida and a friend had given me a sofa to put up in my rather large bedroom.
-Yeah, I know, I just recently told this but listen up.
-I had no one but myself to get this sofa from point A, bottom of the stairs, to point B, the top of the stairs.
+Several years ago I moved into a new condo in Florida and a friend had given me a sofa to put up in my rather large bedroom.
+Yeah, I know, I just recently told you this but listen up.
+I had no one but myself to get this sofa from point A, the bottom of the stairs, to point B, the top of the stairs.
 All I had was myself, and my damned stubborn determination.